hxyconan/landscape_homework/landscape_homework.md

 ![image](backyard/backyard_7.jpg)

-#### rendered retention wall or sand stone
+#### rendered ret wall or sandstone
 ![image](backyard/backyard_10.jpg)

 Ref: https://www.realestate.com.au/sold/property-house-nsw-turramurra-134005254

 ####  Dense hedge
-Neighbour at rear of the lot asking for her privacy.
+Neighbour at rear of the lot needs her privacy.
 If we removed the existing tree at rear of the lot, we could put some dense hedge, for example:
 ![image](dense_hedge/backyard_dense_hedge_1.jpg)
 ![image](dense_hedge/backyard_dense_hedge_2.jpg)